No. 8 USC routs Colorado 55-17, but loses RB Dye to injury – KION546

 THE TAKEAWAY

-Colorado: The Buffs’ first quarter will look good on film when interim coach Mike Sanford tells them they’ve got a chance to win one of their final two games.
+Colorado: The Buffs’ first quarter will look good on film when Sanford tells them they’ve got a chance to win one of their final two games.
 This lost season is a motivational challenge, but Sanford’s team clearly is still playing hard with what it has.

-USC: Dye’s absence is a blow to the Trojans’ leadership and heart, but they’ve got talented backups in Jones and Raleek Brown, who had a 25-yard TD catch from Miller Moss in the fourth quarter.
-USC’s defensive play almost certainly will determine where the Trojans finish this regular season.
+USC: Dye’s absence is a blow to the Trojans’ leadership and heart, but they’ve got talented options in Jones and Raleek Brown, who had a career-high 90 total yards and made a 25-yard TD catch from Miller Moss in the fourth quarter.
+USC’s defensive play, not its running game, almost certainly will determine where the Trojans finish this regular season.

 UP NEXT